 COURSE CODE: BHMCT401 - 18

-COUPSETITIE INTRODUCTION TO INDIAN COOKERY (THEORY)
+COURSETITLE: INTRODUCTION TO INDIAN COOKERY(THEORY)

 COURSEOUTCO This paper will give the knowledge of Indian cooking to thestudents.
 They will get

-ME: versed with Indian regional cuisine, out
+ME: versed with Indian regional cuisine, basic

-Indianspices, and basic Indiangravies, traditional Indian
+Indianspices,andbasicIndiangravies,traditionalIndian

-cookingmethods.cookingequipmentusedandrequiredfor Indian cuisine and specific
+cookingmethods,cookingequipmentusedandrequiredfor Indian cuisine and specific

 cooking ingredients.

 EVALUATION: The performance of the students will be evaluated on the basis

-afalacementicipation housetests regularity and assignments carrying 40 percent of the
+ofclassparticipation,housetests,regularityandassignments carrying 40 percent of the

 total credit and rest 60 percent through semester end examination of 3 hours

 duration.

 INSTRUCTIONS The paper will be divided into three parts.

-FORPAPER Part A: There will be ten short answer questions (2 marks each) covering whom
+FORPAPER Part A: There will be ten short answer questions (2 marks each)covering whole

-SETTING: Cullaburg The total marks for this part will be 01/0.
+SETTING: Syllabus.
+The total marks for this part will be of 20.

-Part R , Thore will be Five questions.
-The student has to be allempt any + (5 mark
+Part B: There will be Five questions.
+The student has to be attempt any 4 (5 marks

-1) will be urbala Sullabus.
-The total marks for this ball will be of 20.
+each) covering the whole Syllabus.
+The total marks for this part will be of 20.

 Part C: There will be Three questions.
-The student has to be attempt any 2 (10 million
+The student has to be attempt any 2 (10 marks

 each).
 The total marks for this part will be of 20.

 UNIT - 1 INTRODUCTION TO INDIAN COOKERY:

 Introduction to Indian Regional Cuisine

-B History & beritage of Indian Cuisine
+History & heritage of Indian Cuisine

-Fistory & iterage of match output of the country Factors that affect eating habits in different parts of the country
+Factors that affect eating habits in different parts of the country

-Geographic location
+Geographic location Historical background

 Historical background

-Seasonal availability

-Special equipment
+Seasonal availabilitySpecial equipment

-Staple diets
+2 Staple diets

-Stapic division Specialty cuisine for festivals and special occasions
+Staple tiletsSpecialty cuisine for festivals and special occasions

 Indian cuisine Culinary Terms

-INIT - 2 INDIAN CUISINES NORTH REGION
+UNIT - 2 INDIAN CUISINES NORTH REGION

-NII - 2  Kashmir
+2 Kashmir

-Mugalai
+2 Mugalai

-Punjab
+2 Punjab

 Rajasthan

 INDIAN CUISINES EAST

-a states (Arunachal Pranesh, Assaill, Malliput, Meghalufu, Meghalufu)
+Bengal

+Seven sister states (Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram,

 Nagaland & Tripura)

 INDIAN CUISINES WEST

-2 Gujarat
+© Gujarat

 Maharashtra

 INDIAN CUISINES SOUTH

-Tamii Nadu
+Tamil Nadu

- Kerala
+Kerala And lead and a second a second and a second a second and a second a second and a

 Andhra Pradesh

-INDIAN CUISINES CENTRAL INDIA
+INDIAN CUISINES CENTRAL INDIA Madhya Pradesh

- Madhya Pradesh

- Chhattisgarh

-12 Uttar Pradesh/Bihar
+ChhattisgarhUttar Pradesh/Bihar

-NIT - 3 INTRODUCTION TO DUM COOKING AND TANDOORCOOKING
+UNIT - 3 INTRODUCTION TO DUM COOKING AND TANDOORCOOKING

-Introduction
+01411 - 3 Introduction

-2 Origin of Dum Cooking
+Origin of Dum Cooking

 Special Equipment and their use

-1 Special Equipment and their use Classical Dishes
+2 Classical Dishes

+Origin and history of tandoor

+- origin and motory of anador

 Types of Tandoor and their uses

 Installing a new tandoor

 Marinating and making techniques for kebab

 Basic Indian breads made in tandoor

 UNIT- 4 INTRODUCTION TO INDIAN SWEETS

 Introduction

 Origin and history of Indian sweets

 Ingredients used in Indian Sweets

 Regional Influence on Indian Sweets

 Equipment used in preparing Indian Sweets.

 REFERENCES: Food Production Operations: Parvinder S Bali, OxfordPublication

-Prashad Cooking With Indian Masters, J. Inder SinghKalra .
+Prashad Cooking With Indian Masters, J. Inder SinghKalra.

 A Taste Of India, MadurJaffery, Great Britain PavilionBooks Ltd.

 ZaikeKa Safar, Jiggs Kalra

 Daawat, Jiggs Kalra, New Delhi, Allied Publishers

 The Professional Chef, Arvind Saraswat, New Delhi, UbsPublishers